 Take advantage of aurora forecasts

-It is handy to track space weather through some external service.
+If you are interested in northern lights photography, the first handy thing to do is to track space weather through some external service.
 Although the whole winter season is a real potential time for northern lights photography, it is not advisable to leave in the cold during winter just to try your luck.

 Setup your camera in advance